design-automation/gs-json/README.md

 More geometric entities may be added in the future.

 #### Point Arrays
 All geometric entities references arrays of POINTS.
-Multiple geometric entities can reference the same points.
+Multiple geometric entities can reference the same POINTS.
 For example, a box can be created that has 8 points and 24 vertices (6 faces x 4 vertices).
 Each POINT is therefore referenced by three vertices.

 POINTS may be defined using different coordinate systems (2D, 3D, cartesian, polar, spherical).
-For example, a 2D cartesian points array may look like this:
+For example, a 2D cartesian POINTS array may look like this:
 * [[0.1,0.2],[0.3,0.4], ...]

 Each POINT array is associated with a transformation matrix that will transform the points in the array into the global 3D cartesian coordinate system.
 The origin of this global coordinate system is located at the *location* specific in the metadata.